 Where is the cost of living crisis?

-Of Northern Ireland households expressed worries about fuel and electricity tariffs
+• 38% of Northern Ireland households expressed worries about fuel and electricity costs

 Last year’s data